Janet Boyd: Activism

 The Sunderland Daily Echo and Shipping Gazette of 12 June 1911 recorded that Janet Boyd had refused to pay her rates of £21 and to raise the money she held an auction at her home during which a member of the WSPU came to speak to the assembled crowd and which resulted in Boyd selling a Spanish mantilla which was bought by her gardener; the money to pay for this probably came from Boyd herself.
 In the same year Boyd joined the protest against the 1911 Census return as her name is not recorded in it - the only people named being the gardener and his son.
 Underneath is written, '14 females passed the night here.
 As women are not counted as voters, neither should they be counted on this census'.

 In November 1911, after the failure of the Conciliation Bill, anger spilled over into direct action and 223 suffragettes were arrested during a campaign of window smashing.
-Among the arrests were seven women with Welsh connections, including Edith Mansell Moullin, Mildred Mansell (sister of Ivor Guest, MP), and Boyd, who was arrested on 19 November 1911 for breaking a window in The Strand in London.
+Among the arrests were seven women with Welsh connections, including Edith Mansell Moullin, Mildred Mansel (sister of Ivor Guest, MP), and Boyd, who was arrested on 19 November 1911 for breaking a window in The Strand in London.
 During her appearance at Bow Street Magistrates' Court on 22 November she stated "I don't consider I was guilty, because I was doing it for a good purpose."
 She was fined 10 shillings and three shillings for the damage and sentenced to seven days in prison.